keboola/connection-docs/management/project/users/index.md

 {: .image-popup}
 ![Screenshot -- Confirmation email](/management/project/users/register-3.png)

-If you have a Gmail account, then simply go the login page and then straight to *Sign in with Google*:
+If you have a Gmail account, go to the login page and then straight to *Sign in with Google*:

 {: .image-popup}
 ![Screenshot -- Login Page](/management/project/users/login-1.png)